Let me ask you something—have you ever sat down at your desk in the morning, cup of steamy coffee in one hand, and thought to yourself:

 So instead of trying everything, try focusing on a select few marketing methods that will bring you that desired result:

 - If you want sales, you need to directing people to where they can buy the book in an engaging way.

 - If you want to increase readership, you can do this through community building and visibility strategies.

 - If you want to get a story out, you should be focusing on networking with media and doing interviews.

 - If you’re trying to build a mailing list, think about where your audience hangs out and how to direct them from that place to your list.

-The next step will help you build off of the first one—you need to find your tribe of soulmate readers.
+The next step will help you build off of the first one—you need to find your soulmate readers.